solo-io/wasm/docs/content/tutorial_code/docker.md

   {}
 ```

-Now that we have the config, we should save it to a local file called `config.yml`, we are going to need it soon.
+Now that we have the config, we should save it to a local file called `config.yml`.

 ## Filter